-This project focuses on Salonika, a campaign which took place in Greece and Macedonia (FYROM) from 1915 to 1918, involving soldiers from many parts of Britain and its former empire, fighting against Bulgarian, Austro-Hungarian and German forces in terrain combining rugged mountains and malaria-infested swamps.
-The artist Stanley Spencer went to Salonika as part of the Royal Army Medical Corps and after the war produced a series of sketches for a memorial chapel which came to fruition through patrons John & Mary Behrend and which became a memorial to another Salonika veteran, Lt.
-Harry Sandham who died in 1920 from the effects of malaria caught while he was in Salonika.
+This project focused on Salonika, a campaign which took place in Greece and Macedonia (North Macedonia, formerly FYROM) from 1915 to 1918, involving soldiers from many parts of Britain and its former empire, fighting against Bulgarian, Austro-Hungarian and German forces in terrain combining rugged mountains and malaria-infested swamps.
+The artist Stanley Spencer went to Salonika as part of the Royal Army Medical Corps and after the war produced a series of sketches for a memorial chapel which came to fruition through patrons John and Mary Behrend and which became a memorial to another Salonika veteran, Lt Harry Sandham who died in 1920 from the effects of malaria caught while he was in Salonika.
 Many think the murals are Spencer’s finest work.
 They offer a highly spiritual response to war, reflecting Spencer’s own deep spirituality, including a joyous representation of resurrection.
 In Cookham, his home village, the Stanley Spencer Gallery holds further works and his First World War letters.

-The main community focus for ‘Salonika Stories’ has been a visual art project.
+The main community focus for ‘Salonika Stories’ was a visual art project.
 We worked with a group of military veterans living at one of the houses run by the Alabaré ‘Homes for Veterans’ charity in Salisbury, comparing their experiences with those of soldiers who served in the Salonika Campaign a century earlier.
-The group worked with artist Susan Francis over the winter of 2017-18 and the result is a fascinating exhibition at Sandham Memorial Chapel, which opened in March and runs until November 2018.
+The group worked with artist Susan Francis over the winter of 2017 – 2018 and the result is a fascinating exhibition at Sandham Memorial Chapel.